ROCm/rocSPARSE/docs/how-to/contribute.rst

 Code Structure
 ==============

 The following is the structure of the rocSPARSE library in the GitHub repository.
-A more detailed description of the directory structure can be found in the `rocSPARSE documentation <https://rocm.docs.amd.com/projects/rocSPARSE/en/latest/design.html>`_.
+A more detailed description of the directory structure can be found in the :doc:`rocSPARSE documentation <rocsparse:how-to/design>`.

 The ``library/include/`` directory contains the rocsparse.h header (which itself includes headers defining the public API of rocSPARSE).
 The ``library/include/`` directory also contains the headers for all the rocSPARSE public types.